Of course you should be interested!

 Lower prices and higher yields are always good news for income investors.
 Managed Closed End Funds are the most liquid and efficient means to take advantage of new opportunities to increase the productivity of your income portfolio.

-Contact Steve for a list of ten Closed End Funds to check out for appropriateness --- but only after you read this article: http://kiawahgolfinvestmentseminars.net/Inv/index.cfm/18359
+Contact Steve for a website to use to construct a buy list Closed End Funds to check out for appropriateness --- but only after you read this article: http://kiawahgolfinvestmentseminars.net/Inv/index.cfm/18359

 The CEFs I'm talking about are all NYSE listed, actively managed by knowledgeable professionals, and included in Market Cycle Investment Management Portfolios.
-The average yield on these ten closed end funds was 6.88% on January 14th 2011; the funds are priced at a discount from NAV of roughly 6%; each of the portfolios contains well over 100 individual issues; most positions represent less than 2% of their respective portfolios.
+The current yield on many of these closed end funds is hovering around 7%, priced at discounts from their NAV of roughly 6%, and comprised of well over 100 individual issues.
+Most positions represent less than 2% of their respective portfolios.

-These same portfolios were yielding less than 6% just three months ago.
+These same portfolios were yielding less than 6% a year ago.
 What a great time either to start or to upgrade your tax free, home made, beyond-your-own-lifetime, annuity program.

-Contact Steve to open an MCIM portfolio with 30%, 50%, or 70% invested in Muni CEFs, including at least 10 that hold insured issues.
+Contact Steve to open an MCIM portfolio with 30%, 50%, or 70% invested in Muni CEFs, including some that hold insured and ATM-exempt issues.

 CLICK HERE TO RECEIVE ALL OF MY NEW ARTICLES AND ANNOUNCEMENTS